Heena works in the recruitment team at Teach First and has responded to some of the most commonly asked questions.

 Q. What are the stages of the Teach First selection process?

-1. You’ll start by completing the online application form.
-The application asks for your degree and pre-degree academic qualifications, information about yourself and any preferences you may have with regards to the programme.
-Teach First also asks you to complete three competency-based questions and a situational judgement test.
+1. Complete the online application form.
+The application asks you to include your degree and pre-degree academic qualifications, give information about yourself and highlight any preferences.
+You’ll also complete three competency-based questions and a short test.

 2. Your application will be screened by two trained assessors who won’t have access to any of your personal details, to ensure a bias-free process, and you’ll hear the outcome of this within ten working days.
-If you’re successful you’ll be invited to a selection day, which is held at the organisation's national office in London.
+If you’re successful you’ll be invited to a selection day.

-3. The selection day consists of a competency-based interview, participating in a group case study and teaching a sample lesson.
+3. The selection day consists of a competency-based interview, participating in a group case study and a teaching activity.
 As part of your invitation to the selection day you will receive more details on these elements, as well as travel and other general information.
-Seven days before your selection day you will receive a list of lesson titles and will need to select one of these to base your sample lesson on.
-You will also receive a call from Teach First, which is your chance to ask any questions and to hear about the structure of the day.
-There will also be an opportunity to discuss what the possible outcomes may be.
-With preparation for the day it can be easy to fall into the trap of focusing on the seven-minute lesson, but each element of the day carries equal weighting, so it is important to spend time preparing for the interview and thinking about how you might demonstrate our competencies in the group task.
+With preparation for the day it can be easy to fall into the trap of focusing on teaching the lesson, but each element of the day carries equal weighting, so it is important to spend time preparing for the interview and thinking about how you might demonstrate our competencies in the group task.

-5. Once these tasks have been approved you’ll receive a confirmed offer and begin preparations to join the Leadership Development Programme.
+5. Once these tasks have been approved you’ll receive a confirmed offer and begin preparations to join the Training Programme.

 Q. What is a selection day?